Mary Astor: Silent movie career

 Astor's parents were not Theosophists, though the family was friendly with both Marie Hotchener and her husband Harry, prominent Theosophical Society members.
-Marie Hotchener negotiated Astor's right to a $5 a week allowance (at a time when she was making $2,500 a week) and the right to go to work unchaperoned by her mother.
+Hotchener negotiated Astor's right to a $5 a week allowance (at a time when she was making $2,500 a week) and the right to go to work unchaperoned by her mother.
 The following year when she was 19, Astor, fed up with her father's constant physical and psychological abuse as well as his control of her money, climbed from her second floor bedroom window and escaped to a hotel in Hollywood, as recounted in her memoirs.
 Hotchener facilitated her return by persuading Otto Langhanke to give Astor a savings account with $500 and the freedom to come and go as she pleased.
-Nevertheless, she did not gain control of her salary until she was 26 years old, at which point her parents sued her for financial support.
+Nevertheless, Astor did not gain control of her salary until she was 26 years old, at which point her parents sued her for financial support.
 Astor settled the case by agreeing to pay her parents $100 a month.
 Otto Langhanke put Moorcrest up for auction in the early 1930s, hoping to realize more than the $80,000 he had been offered for it; it sold for $25,000.

 Astor continued to appear in movies at various studios.
 When her Paramount contract ended in 1925, she was signed at Warner Bros.
 Among her assignments was another role with John Barrymore, this time in Don Juan (1926).
 She was named one of the WAMPAS Baby Stars in 1926, along with Mary Brian, Dolores Costello, Joan Crawford, Dolores del Río, Janet Gaynor, and Fay Wray.
 On loan to Fox Film Corporation, Astor starred in Dressed to Kill (1928), which received good reviews, and the sophisticated comedy Dry Martini (also 1928).
 She later said that, while working on the latter, she "absorbed and assumed something of the atmosphere and emotional climate of the picture."
 She said it offered "a new and exciting point of view; with its specious doctrine of self-indulgence, it rushed into the vacuum of my moral sense and captivated me completely."
 When her Warner Bros. contract ended, she signed a contract with Fox for $3,750 a week.
 In 1928, she married director Kenneth Hawks at her family home, Moorcrest.
-He gave her a Packard automobile as a wedding present and the couple moved into a home high up on Lookout Mountain in Los Angeles above Beverly Hills.
+He gave her a Packard automobile as a wedding present and the couple moved into a home high up on Lookout Mountain, Los Angeles above Beverly Hills.
 As the film industry made the transition to talkies, Fox gave her a sound test, which she failed because the studio found her voice to be too deep.
 Though this result was probably due to early sound equipment and inexperienced technicians, the studio released her from her contract and she found herself out of work for eight months in 1929.